emdobrin/aepsdk-edge-ios/Documentation/Advanced/FAQ/events-persistence.md

 ## Use-cases for which a queueing mechanism is required

 * On a mobile device it is common that the user may encounter network connectivity issues or low internet bandwidth, or the application operates in an offline scenario for a longer period of time.
-* The extension accounts for unexpected errors, for example when the service is temporarily unavailable or in case the server returns 429 Too Many Requests HTTP response.
+* In case of unexpected server errors, for example when the service is temporarily unavailable or in case the server returns 429 Too Many Requests HTTP response.

 In these use-cases, the network request is retried after a cool down period.